Camping in the Yorkshire Dales

 The area is rich in cultural associations too, Wuthering Heights, Emmerdale, Robin Hood – Prince of Thieves and All Creatures Great and Small were filmed here!

-Things to do from the campsite
+Things to do in the Yorkshire Dales

-Head south from Barnard Castle campsite to Deepale.
+Head south from our Barnard Castle campsite to Deepale.
 The 4x4 Off Road Centre here offers clay pigeon shooting and pony trekking.
 There’s fishing at Balderhead and Hury reservoirs to the west of the campsite.

 Teesdale Thrash, May Day Bank Holiday.
 Appleby Horse Fair in June.